GRAINS-US corn, soybeans extend losses on forecast for rains

 Midwest grain belt.

-down 1.29 percent on Monday when it hit a record high of $8 a
+percent on Monday when it hit a record top of $8 a bushel.

 bushel, having slipped as much as 3 percent in early Asian